Tees Valley Community Foundation

 Overview

 Tees Valley Community Foundation (operating as Tees Foundation) was established in 1988 as a grant-making charity focused on empowering local communities to address disadvantage and exclusion across Teesside.
-With a £14 million endowment fund built through donations from local businesses and individuals, the Foundation distributes approximately £1 million annually through its flagship Tees Million program.
-Since inception, they have awarded over £30 million in grants, supporting approximately 300 groups and 200 individuals each year, directly helping over 60,000 local citizens.
+The Foundation distributes funding through its flagship Tees Million programme.
 The Foundation operates under the ethos of being “at the heart of local giving, making community the cause,” working to ensure funding reaches small community groups that might otherwise be overlooked, particularly during challenging times.

 Funding Priorities